My Hair Has a Mind of Its Own or If Only I’d Known Years Ago That It Was Curly!

 Almost every time I had a bath, I ended up crying, so I came to loathe baths.

 Of course, part of me blamed myself.
 After all, it was my hair that was behaving badly.
 And that made me bad by association.

 My mom frequently quoted the following poem by Henry Wadsworth Longfellow.

 But when she was bad she was horrid.

 You can likely guess who I felt that poem was about.

 Neither of them seemed to have any idea that all hair isn’t the same, or that some hair should never be brushed and combed.
 And I, of course, had no idea either.
-It never even once occurred to me that the ultimate method of looking after hair might be to let it do its thing rather than try to control it.
+It never even once occurred to me that the ultimate method of looking after hair might be to let it do its own thing rather than trying to control it.